Steller sea lion: Reproduction

 The age at weaning is highly variable; pups may remain with their mothers for as long as four years.
 Incidents of mothers feeding daughters that are simultaneously feeding their own newborn pups have been documented, which is an extremely rare occurrence among mammals.
 A study done at Año Nuevo in 1983 found that female attendance and time spent with their pup was shaped by increasing nutritional demands of the pup and the pups suckling efficiency.
 Females averaged 21 hours ashore and 36 hours at sea.
 As the pups aged, females began to spend more time at sea again.
 As the pups matured, specifically at the sixth week past birth, the mother's sea time declined by 30 percent.
 There was no relationship between the pups' activity or physical excursion and their suckling time, age, or sex.
 Their suckling time, and age, and sex are unrelated to their use of energy.
 Labeled water studies showed that the pups' milk intake had a direct relationship to their size.
-Pups that consumed more milk were heavier than those that didn't.
+Pups that consumed more milk were heavier than those that did not.
 These findings show that the amount of time females spend onshore with their pups is based on their pup's suckling efficiency and nutritional demands.

 In the past, the low pup production has been tied to an increase in nutritional stress found in females.
 This was believed to have contributed to the decline in Steller sea lions common to Alaska.

 Locomotion

 The largest of the eared seals, Steller sea lions are quick swimmers, about as fast as the smaller California sea lions.
 Glide velocity of individual Steller sea lions has been measured as 2.9–3.4 meters or 1.2–1.5 body lengths per second, which is close to the optimal swim velocity of 1.4 body lengths per second based on the minimum cost of transport for California sea lions.

 A 2007 study of Steller sea lions found that a majority of thrust was produced during the drive phase of the fore flipper stroke cycle.
 Although previous findings on eared seals suggested that thrust was generated by the initial outward movement of the foreflippers or the terminal drag-based paddling phase, the 2007 study found that little or no thrust was generated during those phases.
 Swimming performance in sea lions is modulated by changes in the duration and intensity of movements without changing their sequence.
-Using criteria based on velocity and the minimum radius of turns, Steller's maneuverability is similar to other eared seals, superior to cetaceans, and inferior to many fish.
+Using criteria based on velocity and the minimum radius of turns, Steller sea lions' maneuverability is similar to that of other eared seals, superior to that of cetaceans, and inferior to that of many fish.